Zakir Musa killed in South Kashmir encounter: Officials

-Srinagar: Zakir Musa, the so-called chief of Ansar Ghazwat-ul-Hind, a group affiliated with Al-Qaeda, was killed in an encounter with security forces in a village in South Kashmir’s Tral, officials confirmed Friday.
+Srinagar: In a major success, Zakir Musa, the so-called chief of Ansar Ghazwat-ul-Hind, a group affiliated with Al-Qaeda, was killed in an encounter with security forces in a village in South Kashmir’s Tral, officials confirmed Friday.

 A defence spokesman said one militant was killed in the operation at Dadsara in Tral area of Pulwama district Thursday night.